ErezLavi/nlp-final-project/README.md

-# 🎬 Comparative Sentiment Analysis: LSTM vs Transformer on IMDB Movie Reviews
+# 🎬 Comparative Sentiment Analysis: LSTM vs BERT on IMDB Movie Reviews

 This project compares the performance of two NLP models — an **LSTM-based** and a **Transformer-based (BERT)** — on the **IMDB movie reviews sentiment dataset**.
 The main idea is checking how training order affect accuracy and f1 over time between different trainings.